<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1076912843267184&amp;ev=PageView&amp;noscript=1">

 PREDICTIVE MALWARE DETECTION

 ReversingLabs Hashing Algorithm (“RHA”) addresses these issues by intelligently hashing a file’s features rather than its bits.
 Files have the same RHA hash when they are functionally similar.
 This makes RHA orders of magnitude better than traditional hashes for malware detection.
-One RHA hash can potentially identify thousands of functionally similar malware files even though each has a unique SHA-1 hash.
-Further, RHA will detect a new & unknown malware variant because it is functionally similar to known malware.
+One RHA hash can potentially identify thousands of functionally similar malware files, even though each has a unique SHA-1 hash.
+Further, RHA will detect a new and unknown malware variant because it is functionally similar to known malware.

 How RHA Works

 RHA enables correlation of files based on functional features.
-These attributes include format specific header information, file layout and functional file information (e.g. code and data relationships.)
-RHA calculates functional similarity at four “Precision Levels,” 25%, 50%, 75% and 100%, each based on an increasing number of attributes.
-Precision Level represents the degree that a file is functionally similar to another file.
-A higher Precision Level will match fewer files but the files will have more functional similarity.
+These attributes include format-specific header information, file layout, and functional file information (e.g., code and data relationships).
+RHA calculates functional similarity at four “precision levels,” 25%, 50%, 75%, and 100%, each based on an increasing number of attributes.
+Precision level represents the degree a file is functionally similar to another file.
+A higher precision level will match fewer files, but the files will have more functional similarity.

 RHA Technology

 RHA can be applied to any executable file format.
-First, format specific features are abstracted into categories such as: structure, layout, content, symbols, functionality and relationships.
+First, format-specific features are abstracted into categories such as structure, layout, content, symbols, functionality, and relationships.
 Then, algorithms are implemented to evaluate the attributes of each category for similarity at each precision level.
 Algorithms will vary for each format but usually entail data sorting and simplification.
-The algorithms calculate a hash for each Precision Level so that functionally related files fall into the same hash group.
+The algorithms calculate a hash for each precision level so that functionally related files fall into the same hash group.

 Validation

 The effectiveness of RHA was tested using 7.75M unique malware samples that were detected as part of the Zeus malware family by at least one antivirus vendor.
-The samples were processed with the algorithm at the lowest precision level resulting in 475k unique RHA1 hashes.
+The samples were processed with the algorithm at the lowest precision level, resulting in 475K unique RHA1 hashes.
 This effectively reduced the working malware set size by 93%.

 We expected a reduction in sample uniqueness for members of the same malware family but didn’t expect the magnitude of reduction.
-We analyzed the sample data to better understand why the effectiveness was so high.
+We analyzed the sample data to understand better why the effectiveness was so high.
 We started with the hashes that yielded the most matches.
-The following plot shows the number of unique binaries that map to a single RHA1 hash at the lowest Precision Level.
+The following plot shows the number of unique binaries that map to a single RHA1 hash at the lowest precision level.

 Number of files that are assigned to a single RHA hash